FindMySchool LogoFindMySchool

 Sandbach School combines a traditional, values-led boys’ setting with a sixth form that is academically ambitious in structure and unusually strong in formal evaluation.
 The best fit is for students who like clear routines, benefit from structured leadership opportunities, and want a sixth form that offers multiple credible pathways including university, apprenticeships, and specialist strands such as advanced music.
 Securing entry is the main hurdle, and families should treat admissions planning as a project rather than an assumption.

-The school’s academic profile sits around the middle of England providers on the FindMySchool rankings, with a positive Progress 8 score and a sixth form that performs more strongly relative to national benchmarks.
+The school’s academic profile is mixed but broadly middle-ranking on the FindMySchool data: GCSE academic performance is 2,426th out of 3,895 schools, Progress 8 is positive, and the sixth form ranks 1st locally while sitting 1,553rd out of 2,549 providers nationally for A-level academic outcomes.
 The most recent inspection (March 2025) graded all main areas as Good, with Sixth Form Provision graded Outstanding.

 Applications for Year 7 are made through Cheshire East’s coordinated admissions process.
 For September 2026 entry, the on-time deadline was 31 October 2025, with offers due on 02 March 2026 and acceptance due by 16 March 2026.